lizamathews/CAISC/README.md

 # CAISC
-CAISC (Clonal Architecture with Integrating SNV and CNV): a software to integrate copy number variation and single nucleotide mutations for genetic heterogeneity profiling and subclone detection by single-cell RNA sequencing
+CAISC, which stands for Clonal Architecture with Integrating SNV and CNV, is a software that integrates copy number variation and single nucleotide mutations for genetic heterogeneity profiling and subclone detection by single-cell RNA sequencing